owtysm/CuoreUI/README.md

 ~~CuoreUI will be alive for as long as at least one person uses it!~~

-I'm removing my online presence for personal reasons, please forgive me.
+The original owner is removing or had already removed their online presence for personal reasons, please forgive them.

 CuoreUI is looking for a new owner!